transkatgirl/KatWebSite/examples/html/core.md

 #### The data Renderer
 The data Renderer loads files from the `builder.default_dirs.data_dir` folder, and parses them into the site.data Liquid variable.

 As of the time of writing, this Renderer assumes all files in this folder are valid TOML files, and attempts to parse them as such.
-In the future, support for other file types *may* be added.
+In the future, support for other file types *may* be added, so this assumption should not be relied upon.

 #### Liquid layouts
 The layout Renderer can be used to apply Liquid layouts to pages, and runs as the final step in the processing chain.
 If the `layout` liquid variable is set, the Renderer will load the specified file from the `builder.default_dirs.layout_dir` folder, and render it like an ordinary Liquid template.

 The rendering of a layout file is almost identical to the rendering of a Page, except for some important differences:
 - The `page.content` Liquid variable contains the Page's rendered content instead of it's raw text, and should be used to fill in the content of the rendered file.
-- If the layout Renderer is enabled but the Liquid Renderer is disabled, layouts will be unable to access frontmatter data (instead, `page.data` will contain an exact copy of the default Liquid variables, if any), frontmatter will not be removed from the `page.content` variable, and layouts will also be unable to access Liquid includes.
+- If the layout Renderer is enabled but the Liquid Renderer is disabled, layouts will be unable to access frontmatter data (instead, `page.data` will contain an exact copy of the default Liquid variables, if any), and layouts will also be unable to access Liquid includes.

 ### File-type dependent Renderers
 Some Renderers may only activate on certain file types.
-During a segment of the build chain (see the [site generation overview](#overview) for a list of all segments), only one file-type dependent renderer can be run at a time.
+During a pass of the build chain (see the [site generation overview](#overview) for a list of render passes), only one file-type dependent renderer can be run at a time.

 File types are detected purely based on file extension.
 If a file is not what it claims to be, the Renderer's parser may throw an error, generate nonsensical output, or both.